-Purpose(Empty Backbone) self-inactivating lentiviral plasmid for co-expression of your gene of interest and Luciferase
+Purpose(Empty Backbone) self-inactivating 3rd generation lentiviral plasmid for co-expression of your gene of interest and Luciferase

 |Item||Catalog #||Description||Quantity||Price (USD)|